-- Our response to Lord Taylor's external review of government planning practice guidance
+Our response to the Taylor review on planning practice guidance

 In response to Lord Taylor's review of planning practice guidance, we submitted evidence to the Department for Communities and Local Government, calling for the inclusion of specific design guidance.

 Our comments focussed on the need for the Government Planning Practice Guide to reflect the core planning principles set out in the National Planning Policy Framework (NPPF) which includes securing ‘high quality design’.